player64/kilkenny-kickers/README.md

 - The website is developed and tested for desktop use only, optimized for screens with a minimum width of 1200 pixels for the best viewing experience.
-- The website is built using pure HTML and CSS for a clean design.
+- The website is built using static HTML and CSS for a clean design.
 - [Firebase](https://kilkenny-kickers.web.app/) is utilized to host the website, ensuring fast and reliable access for visitors.

 ## Disclaimer: